 Gotta keep focusing on the beauty in this world.
 The ugliness will always be there.
 Let's all keep trying to move a little closer to the Light every day.
 I have work to do.
 The tools of my work are music and the written word.
 We all have different ways of feeding the beauty and starving the ugly.
 I hope we all get use them during our next lap around the Sun.
 I hope we all feel a part of One world in 2015.

-Here are the first photos from this year's gig.
+Here are some photos from this year's gig.

-CLICK ON EACH PHOTO FOR LARGER IMAGE . . . . . .
+CLICK ON EACH PHOTO FOR LARGER IMAGE . . . . . . .

 Like I always say...
 I know a lot of you are checking in from different parts of the country and different parts of the world.
 For the newcomers who have NO idea what it is we do in the Central Park...

 Check out the brand new Photo Gallery for this year.

 All outdoor events are weather permitting!
 Stop by the website before you go if it is questionable.

 Saturdays Starts around 12:30 and ends when the sun goes over the Hudson.